 Your child will struggle to maintain a good posture for reading and writing, while their body wants to wriggle and squirm.
 A seemingly simple task of sitting upright in a chair with their feet flat on the floor can be extremely uncomfortable, causing the child to constantly change position.

 If you feel that your child is unable to sit still and maintain focus, and is behind their classmates in reading and writing skills, then retained reflexes could be the problem.
-You might also notice poor impulse control, fidgeting, interrupted eye tracking, motion sickness, poor posture, clumsiness and even anxiety.
+You might also notice poor impulse control, fidgeting, interrupted eye tracking, motion sickness, poor posture, clumsiness and anxiety about going to school.

 All of the children with learning and behavioural difficulties that I have seen in my practise in the last 15 years have had signs of immaturities in natural stages of early development

 A simple screening can identify if these automatic patterns of movement have been inhibited.
 Early screening of three to four year olds can help to identify issues before they become too entrenched.
-The next important screening age is at 7 to 8 years old.
-This is when demands for literacy, numeracy and abstract learning are increasing.
+The next important screening age is at 7 to 8 years old, when demands for literacy, numeracy and abstract learning are increasing.

-When we can look at why a child is struggling, it is much easier to help them.
-The result is improved learning in all forms.
-Reading, writing, spelling and written expression can also improve.
-Other benefits, include improved behaviour, emotional regulation, social skills, and improved postural control.
+When we are able to identify the reasons why a child is struggling, it is much easier to help them.
+The result is improved learning in all forms, not only in the classroom, but in many other areas as well.
+This can include gains in reading, writing, spelling and written expression, as well as improved behaviour, emotional regulation, social skills, and better coordination.

 One way to help is with a movement program that follows a natural sequence of development.
-The child is taken back to repeat early stages of rolling and crawling, gradually progressing to more mature movements. tis can free your child for later stages of physical, social, emotional and academic learning.
+The child is supported in repeating early stages of rolling and crawling, gradually progressing to more mature movements.
+This can free your child for later stages of physical, social, emotional and academic learning.